zebulonsmith/PSADT4Plaster/README.md

 # PSADT4Plaster - 4.0.6
 This repo contains a Plaster template for PSADT 4 as well as some "helper" scripts that can be used for building ADT packages.

 The goal is to make it easy to standardize app packaging processes and reduce development time.
 Instead of running New-ADTTemplate and then editing the same values every time, we can build a standardized template with Plaster and reference it instead.
+This speeds up packaging efforts, but also provides more consistent output.

 Before using this module, ensure that you're familiar both with the [Powershell App Deploy Toolkit](https://psappdeploytoolkit.com/) and [Plaster module](https://github.com/PowerShellOrg/Plaster).